-So where do you start?
-Well there are 3 main factors that need to be considered, each person will have different responses and it's these responses that should guide you on your purchase.
-Knowledge, time and budget, these 3 factors will not only affect your initial decision but will also dictate how your Cafe Racer will turn out in the long run.
-You may have the time and the money but without the knowledge your project could end up as an "uncompleted" Cafe Racer auction on eBay.
+So knowledge, time and budget are the 3 factors that not only affect your initial decision but will also dictate how your Cafe Racer will turn out in the long run.
+You may have the time and the money but without the knowledge, your project could end up as an "uncompleted" Cafe Racer auction on eBay.
 Switch any of those three key words around in that last sentence and the result could end up the same.
 So do your research, make an educated choice and avoid this somewhat depressing scenario.
 I'm not saying don't challenge yourself, just be careful not to bite off more than you can chew.

-Some of you however may already own the motorcycle you plan to customise and if that is the case you're committing yourself to dealing with what ever limitations that motorcycle may have (if any).
+Some of you, however, may already own the motorcycle you plan to customise and if that is the case you're committing yourself to dealing with what ever limitations that motorcycle may have (if any).
 At the end of the day though the decision is yours to make and should be driven by passion more than anything else.
-If you own a motorcycle that you love chances are when you start transforming it your only going to allow yourself to make it better.
+If you own a motorcycle that you love chances are when you start transforming it you're only going to allow yourself to make it better.

 The classics: Triumph, Moto Guzzi, Ducati, BMW, BSA or if you're capable of laying golden eggs, a Vincent.
-All these great names in motorcycling history have classic models that would suit your dream Cafe Racer build...trouble is though they aren't cheap and neither are the parts needed to complete them.
+All these great names in motorcycling history have models that would suit your dream Cafe Racer build...trouble is, they aren't cheap and neither are the parts required to restore or customise them.

-So for the experienced motorcycle mechanic, skilled home bike builder or for those willing to take up the challenge these motorcycles are an exceptional base for a Cafe Racer build.
-However for those of us who don't fit in to these categories there are other options that will still give you just as much satisfaction to own and ride.
+So for the experienced motorcycle mechanic, skilled home bike builder or for those willing to take up the challenge "classic" motorcycles are an exceptional base for a Cafe Racer build.
+However, for those of us who don't fit into this category, there are other options that will give you just as much satisfaction to own and ride.

 There is also a thriving community of enthusiasts online who will offer you plenty of advice and guidance on your CB based Cafe Racer project.
-There are plenty of workshops and builders who are producing parts designed specifically for custom CB applications, some of my favorites include Dime City Cycles, Benjie's Cafe Racers and the CB750 Cafe.
+If you're chasing aftermarket parts for a custom CB build a few of my favourites suppliers are Dime City Cycles, Benjie's Cafe Racers and Carpy's CB750 Cafe.

 Yamaha XS650: The Yamaha XS650 is another incredibly flexible motorcycle for a Cafe Racer build.You can pick up a secondhand one for almost nothing and their engines are renowned for being bullet proof (although their electrics can be a bit fiddly).
 I have been building my own XS650 Cafe Racer for a while now (way too long!) and I started with no knowledge of XS650 mechanics.
 A huge online following has enabled me to easily find answers to any question I have.
 Parts are also very easy to come by thanks to a big custom scene following in the States, guys like Dime City Cycles offer an extensive range of custom parts designed especially for your Cafe Racer conversion.
 The many different models that came out between 1968-1985 offer different electrical systems, wire or alloy wheels and different brake set ups with early models featuring front and rear drums...oh and they sound great with free flowing pipes!